-Avoidance - Biodiversity and geodiversity must be considered when drafting up proposals and any potential harmful effects on biodiversity and geodiversity must be identified along with appropriate measures that will be taken to avoid these effects Mitigation - Where harmful effects cannot be avoided, they must be appropriately mitigated in order to overcome or reduce negative impacts.
+Avoidance - Biodiversity and geodiversity must be considered when drafting up proposals and any potential harmful effects on biodiversity and geodiversity must be identified along with appropriate measures that will be taken to avoid these effects.

+Mitigation - Where harmful effects cannot be avoided, they must be appropriately mitigated in order to overcome or reduce negative impacts.

 Compensation - Where mitigation is not possible or viable or in cases where residual harm would remain following mitigation, harmful effects should be compensated for.
-Where this is in the form of compensatory habitat of an area of equivalent or greater biodiversity value should be provided.
+Where this is in the form of compensatory habitat an area of equivalent or greater biodiversity value should be provided.
 Compensation is a last resort and will only be accepted in exceptional circumstances.

-Where harm remains to a National Site Network or Ramsar site, or functionally linked land, development will only be approved where it can be demonstrated that there are imperative reasons of overriding public interest.
-In such cases, compensatory measures must ensure the overall coherence of the network of European sites as a whole is protected.
+Where harm remains to a National Site Network, Ramsar site, or functionally linked land, or Site of Special Scientific Interest, development will only be approved where it can be demonstrated that there are imperative reasons of overriding public interest.
+In such cases, compensatory measures must ensure the overall coherence of the network of European or National Sites as a whole is protected.